Everything you need to know about Chihuahua dogs

 Characteristics of the Chihuahua

 The Chihuahua is one of the oldest dog breeds in existence.
-It is believed to have originated in Mexico , during the Toltec civilization (between 900 and 1150 AD).
-Apparently, these little guys come from the Techichi dog breed, a species bred by the Toltecs and notable for its small size, long hair, and lack of barking.
+It is believed that this emerged in Mexico, in the Toltec civilization (between 900 and 1150 AD).
+Apparently, these little ones come from the breed of dogs techichi, a species bred by the Toltecs and noted for its small size, long hair, and lack of barking.

-Chihuahuas generally require little care , since they do not need their hair cut, they adapt very well to different spaces, are easy to transport and do not need much exercise - taking them out at least twice a day so they can do their business, plus the exercise they can get running from one side of the house to the other, will be enough.
+Chihuahuas, in general, require little care, since they do not need their hair cut, they adapt very well to different spaces, are easy to transport and do not need much exercise - taking them out at least twice a day so they can do their business, plus the exercise they can get running from one side of the house to the other, will be enough.

 What to keep in mind if you have a Chihuahua